drummondlab/drummondlab.github.io/blog/_posts/2017-03-09-about-adaptive-phase-separation.md

 ---
 {% include JB/setup %}

-We've just published a [paper][1] on how cells respond to heat stress.
+We've just published a [paper][1] on how a protein's ability to form hydrogels allow cells to sense and respond to stress.

 ### A bit of background